 DOTP Transportation Planning Grants - Information on current and past grant cycles.

-Our Final Products library is updated annually in October.
-Some Final Products are available in electronic format.
+Our Final Products library was updated in November 2014.
+Most recently completed Final Products are available in electronic format.
 To access the documents, please select the hyperlink on the Final Products document link below.
-For hard-copy documents, please contact-Priscilla Martinez Velez.
+For hard-copy documents, please contact- Rosie Flores.

 Example Project Types:

 - Studies that identify interregional, inter-county, and/or statewide mobility and access needs

 - Corridor studies and corridor performance/preservation studies